cylondata/twister2/docs/docs/concepts/task-system/task-system.md

 value represents the default size of memory, disk, and cpu of the container.
 The task parallelism represents the default parallelism value assigned to each task instance.
 The task type represents the streaming or batch task.
 The task scheduler dynamically loads the respective streaming and batch task schedulers based on the configuration values specified in the task.yaml.
+The sample values of yaml file is given below:

 \`\`yaml